baschenbrenner/phase4-review-repo-3/README.md

 # Freelance

 Welcome to the Freelance web application!

+This app is built with a React frontend and a Ruby-on-Rails backend.
+It uses postgresql as the database manager.
+It was built by Andrew Smit for his phase 4 project.
+Ben Aschenbrenner forked and cloned it and made some changes and updates to make it a suitable tool for teaching and learning.

 This app utilizes a Rails API and a React frontend.
 It is an interface to better track your client information and payment history.
 Store you client's contact information and payment history for projects you've completed.
 Keep track of who has paid what and when.
 You also can get a great reminder of how many invoices are currently "open" in case you need to send out any reminders on payment due dates.

 ## Video Demo